mlpack

 See also the simple usage example for a trivial use of DecisionTreeRegressor.

-Train a decision tree regressor on mixed categorical data.
+Train a decision tree regressor on mixed categorical data and save the model to disk.

 // Load a categorical dataset.